 C# Singleton

-Summary: in this tutorial, you will learn how to use the C# Singleton pattern to ensure that a class has only one instance.
+Summary: in this tutorial, you will learn how to use the C# Singleton pattern to ensure a class has only one instance.

 Introduction to the C# Singleton pattern

 Sometimes, you need to create one and only one instance of a class.
 The reason is that creating multiple instances of such a class may lead to problems like incorrect data or resource contention.
-For example, when you work with a logging framework or database connection.

 The Singleton pattern solves the problem of creating a single instance of a class that should be globally accessible throughout the application.